AhnafNabil/K8s-lab/Lab - Create configmap/Creating configMap.md

 ## Verifying the configmap

- You can view the created configMaps: (optional)
+We can view the created configMaps:

 ```bash
 kubectl get configmap